Our Field Day in Detail#

 The setup#

 Starting on Friday, we will take over a field at South Seattle College and set up transceivers, antennas, and plenty of other gear, operating 100% on emergency power.
 The goal is to replicate an emergency scenario where no mains power is available and everything has to be brought on-site, including the antennas.
 A handful of folk will be putting up tents, deploying antennas, setting up radios, configuring some infrastructure for a local area network, and preparing food.
 Want to help out?
-Let us know!
+Fill out our short survey.

 The objective#

 During official running hours from 11:00 on Saturday morning to 14:00 on Sunday, we will make as many contacts as possible on several HF, VHF, and UHF bands, and using SSB, CW, and digital modes.
 We score points for every recorded contact, so come help out and operate the stations!
-If you’d like to operate a station, check out our Sign Up page to lock in a time.
+If you’re new to HF or contesting, we will have mentors ready to help you make contacts and log them.
+If you’d like to operate a station, please let us know.

 Note